Franco Luambo

-In 1967, Franco became the band's co-leader alongside vocalist Vicky Longomba, and when Vicky departed in 1970, Franco assumed full leadership.
-The following year, the band was rebranded as Tout-Puissant Orchestre Kinois de Jazz (TPOK Jazz), meaning "The Almighty Kinshasa Jazz Orchestra".
-Throughout the 1970s, Luambo became increasingly engaged in the political sphere, aligning himself with President Mobutu Sese Seko's state ideology of Authenticité.
-He wrote numerous songs extolling Mobutu and his administration.
+In 1967, Luambo became the co-leader of OK Jazz, alongside vocalist Vicky Longomba, and when the latter departed in 1970, Luambo assumed full leadership.
+The following year, the band was renamed as Tout-Puissant Orchestre Kinois de Jazz (TPOK Jazz), meaning "the almighty Kinshasa jazz orchestra".
+Throughout the 1970s, Luambo became increasingly engaged in politics and aligned himself with President Mobutu Sese Seko's state ideology of Authenticité.
+He wrote several songs extolling Mobutu and his administration.
 By the early 1980s, a significant number of TPOK Jazz members had relocated to Europe, seeking refuge from the worsening socio-economic conditions in Kinshasa.
-Despite the dispersion, the band remained remarkably productive, releasing a series of hits, including "12 600 Lettres" (1981), "Lettre à Mr. Le Directeur Général" (1983), a collaboration with Tabu Ley Rochereau and his Orchestre Afrisa International, and "Non" (1983).
-The Franco-Madilu duo yielded some of their standout releases: "Mamou" (alternately known as "Tu Vois", 1984), "Mario" (1985), "La Vie des Hommes" (1986), and "Batela Makila Na Ngai" (also known as "Sadou", 1988).
+Despite the dispersion, the band remained remarkably productive and released a series of hits: "12 600 Lettres" (1984); "Lettre à Mr. Le Directeur Général" (1983), a collaboration with Tabu Ley Rochereau and his Orchestre Afrisa International; and "Non" (1983).
+The Luambo-Madilu duo yielded some of their standout releases: "Mamou" (alternately known as "Tu Vois", 1984), "Mario" (1985), "La Vie des Hommes" (1986), and "Batela Makila Na Ngai" (also known as "Sadou", 1988).

-In recognition of his impact on the musical and cultural heritage of Zaire, Franco was named an Officer of the National Order of the Leopard in 1976 and was awarded the Maracas d'Or in 1982 for his influence on Francophone music.
-Though twice married, Franco's personal life was often marred by well-known infidelities.
+In recognition of his musical impact, Luambo was named an Officer of the National Order of the Leopard in 1976, and he was awarded the Maracas d'Or in 1982 for his influence on Francophone music.
+Though twice married, Luambo's personal life was often marred by well-known infidelities.
 In his final years, rapid weight loss and persistent rumors of AIDS overshadowed his career, prompting his 1988 song "Les Rumeurs (Baiser ya Juda)" as a direct response.
-Franco died in 1989 in Mont-Godinne, Yvoir, Belgium.
+He died in 1989 in Mont-Godinne, Yvoir, Belgium.